-France, Germany and UK MRTs
+France MRTs, Germany MRTs and UK MRTs

-Under Capital Requirements Directive (CRD) V there are specific requirements for remuneration outcomes starting from 2022 for France, Germany and the UK.
+Under Capital Requirements Directive (CRD) V there are specific requirements for remunerationoutcomes for France, Germany and the UK.

 For a France MRT, Germany MRT or UK MRT, their variable remuneration is structured in compliance with the following requirements, depending on the MRT category.